Hoylake Parade Community Centre: Current usage

 The building accommodates a number of artistic, theatrical and sporting groups, including Wirral Sand Yacht Club.

 The sensory soft play resource provides a facility for local special needs groups and individuals.
 The centre also hosts a number of educational and local interest sessions.

+Hoylake Film Club screens films on the last Friday of each month in the main hall.
+Tickets pay for the cost to licence the film to show it in public and all profits are fed back into the community centre.

 As part of the centenary celebrations, a previously disused room was restored to recreate a schoolroom setting in the original style of the building, which is now used by school groups as an educational resource.

 The building is designated as part of the Hoylake conservation area.

 Facilities

 The building provides a variety of rooms available for hire, from small and medium-sized meeting rooms to the larger mini hall and the main hall, which can seat up to 100.
 Rooms are named after local towns and villages, for example, the Caldy room, the West Kirby room and the Heswall room.

-The centre's coffee bar, is run by a not-for-profit organisation which provides work placements for individuals with learning disabilities.
-The coffee bar is open from Monday to Saturday (8.30am-2pm).
+The centre includes a cafe, Popsy's, which is open from Monday to Sunday (10am-4pm).
 Free wireless internet is within the building.

 The entire building is wheelchair accessible throughout, via access ramps and automatic doors.
 In October 2016 after a four-year fundraising campaign, £130,000 was raised allowing the installation of a lift to the building which allows full disabled access to the first floor.

-Also on the site is Wirral Sand Yacht Club, comprising a yacht storage area, workshop, bathrooms and clubhouse, available for Sand Yacht club members' use and the Sanderlings Day Nursery.
+Also on the site is Sanderlings Day Nursery and Wirral Sand Yacht Club, comprising a yacht storage area, club room/workshop, toilets and shower, available for Sand Yacht club members' use.